annakashmiri/annakashmiri/README.md

 CS student · AI for social good · From Kashmir, studying in Malaysia 🇲🇾

-> I build AI systems that give voice to underrepresented communities — starting with my own.
+> I build AI systems that give voice to underrepresented communities, starting with my own.
 Kashmiri, creative, and convinced that technology should serve culture, not erase it.

 ### 🛠️ Tech Stack (changing every other day hehe)